 Paradiso 12 begins with a great example of the “anti-narrative”/“lyrical” language that Dante deploys in Paradiso in opposition to his discursive/logical/“narrative” language.
 I describe the narrative texture of Paradiso as the poet’s sapient oscillation between these two modes in The Undivine Comedy (pp. 207-8):

 The openings of both cantos 12 and 13 are lyrical explosions dedicated to impressing upon us the unity of the two circles, a unity that has just been shattered by the preceding biographies, with their relentless privileging — and denial — of difference.
 When Dante tells us that difference does not exist, as in the introductory sections of the vite, he creates it; when he wholeheartedly wishes to create the illusion of lack of difference, he resorts not to statements about its presence or absence but to another kind of writing, one that does not (insofar as is humanly possible) make distinctions.
 In these passages, the text becomes an incandescent swirl of language, as the poet layers simile within simile, intending thus to disconnect the logical connectors of discourse à la St. Thomas.

 The lead soul of the second circle begins to speak in verse 31 and explains that the previous eulogy of St. Francis calls for a corresponding celebration of St. Dominic.
 He therefore eulogizes the life of Saint Dominic, the founder of the Dominican order.
 The speaker will turn out to be Saint Bonaventure, a great Franciscan mystic known as the Dottore Serafico.
 So, following the chiasmic structure already seen in the preceding canto, where the great Dominican Saint Thomas praises Saint Francis and denounces Dominican corruption, here a great Franciscan praises Saint Dominic and then concludes by denouncing Franciscan corruption.

 The vita of St. Dominic in Paradiso 12 is a precise rhetorical counterpart to the vita of St. Francis in Paradiso 11.
-As the chart found at the end of this Introduction shows, the two eulogies are constructed according to a rigorous system of compensatory rhetoric, as shown in the rhetorical breakdown included below.
+The two eulogies are constructed according to a rigorous system of compensatory rhetoric, as shown in the rhetorical breakdown included below.